Some people walk in the rain, others just get wet!

 A week in the life of a college student...

-So the last two weeks have been pretty quiet.
+The last two weeks have been pretty quiet.
 We've all been busy studying our hearts out to get our last assignments in and to study for finals - they call it dead week for a reason!

 I've still been hanging out with my friends and taking naps in between class like usual but we haven't been going out as much and we haven't organised anything in terms of going away because there just isn't time (also, spring break starts next week and we're heading to Hawaii!
 But that's another post).
 So in this blog I thought I'd just share some photos with you.
 I've decided to keep it local and all the pics you'll see are from Bellingham or surrounds - just to give you a better idea of where I'm living.
 I'm sure I could spend this whole blog talking about how much homework and study I have to do right now but that's not nearly as exciting.
 So, here's a look at B'ham!